osowski/ibm-containers-codemotion/2-docker-web-apps.md

          registry.eu-gb.bluemix.net/ibm-mobilefirst-starter                    latest              5996bb6e51a1        13 days ago         770.4 MB

 2. Now run your Mongo container just like you did locally, except this time use `cf ic` instead of `docker` to point to Bluemix.
+  Run your Mongo instance:
          $ cf ic run --name lc-mongo -p 27017 -m 512 registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo
          71eb28dc-4d95-4a6d-bcaa-93f2382e48b5

+  Show the running container instances.
+Wait for a state of `RUNNING` before you proceed:
          $ cf ic ps
          CONTAINER ID        IMAGE                                                            COMMAND             CREATED             STATUS                   PORTS               NAMES
          7ebf51a3-35a        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo:latest   ""                  45 seconds ago      Running 27 seconds ago   27017/tcp           lc-mongo

 3. Next run your Let's Chat container just like you did locally, again using `cf ic` instead of `docker` to point to Bluemix.

+  Run your Let's Chat instance:
          $ cf ic run --name lets-chat --link lc-mongo:mongo -p 8080 -m 256 registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat
          a5dc5e0d-8eae-44a2-9f8d-548112bec250

+  Show the running container instances.
+Wait for a state of `RUNNING` before you proceed:
          $ cf ic ps
          CONTAINER ID        IMAGE                                                                COMMAND             CREATED             STATUS                   PORTS               NAMES d368a598-69d        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat:latest   ""                  10 seconds ago      Building 7 seconds ago   8080/tcp            lets-chat
          7ebf51a3-35a        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo:latest       ""                  2 minutes ago       Running a minute ago     27017/tcp           lc-mongo

-4. Finally, you need to expose your Let's Chat container to the public internet, so you and your team can start chatting!
-You'll run the `ip list` command to see which IPs are available and then bind one to your running container.
+4. Finally, you may need to expose your Let's Chat container to the public internet, so you and your team can start chatting!
+The IBM Containers command line tool will attempt to expose your container for you if you have room left in your Public IP Address quota.

+  If not, you'll run the `ip list` command to see which IPs are available and then bind one to your running container.

+  List available IP addresses for your account:
          $ cf ic ip list
          Number of allocated public IP addresses:  2

          IpAddress        ContainerId
          134.XXX.YYY.ZZ0
          134.XXX.YYY.ZZ1

+  If you have no available IP addresses in the response, you can request one:
+         $ cf ic ip request
+         Successfully requested ip 134.XXX.YYY.ZZZ

+  Bind an available IP address for your account:
          $ cf ic ip bind 134.XXX.YYY.ZZ0 lets-chat
          OK
          The IP address was bound successfully

+   Show running containers with bound IP information now visible:
          $ cf ic ps
          CONTAINER ID        IMAGE                                                                COMMAND             CREATED              STATUS                  PORTS                          NAMES d368a598-69d        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat:latest   ""                  About a minute ago   Running a minute ago    134.XXX.YYY.ZZ0:8080->8080/tcp   lets-chat